azabelmena/ccom4086/machinelevelrepresentations/thegnudebugger/README.md

 ```

 Here we compile `sum.c` with the debug flag `-g` which includes extra debugging
 information that we can use in `gdb`.
-It is not nessesary however.
+It is not necessary however.
 Notice that:

 ```text
 ~/ccom4086/ > gcc -Og -o sum sum.c